 Tips for Coping with Coronavirus Stress

-There is a lot of understandable fear and confusion surrounding the coronavirus.
-Having recently been declared a pandemic, most of us are in an uncharted state of uncertainty, and our anxiety is through the roof.
-Many of us are practicing social distancing, with some already in isolation or quarantine.
+With the coronavirus throwing us into an uncharted state of uncertainty, our anxiety is through the roof.
+Many of us are practicing social distancing or spending our time in isolation or quarantine.
 The mental health effects of these circumstances are likely to be vast as we know from prior research, but whatever state we may find ourselves in, self-care is essential.
 There are powerful tools and practices to adopt right away that can help us take care of ourselves and one another.
 Here are some tips to help us cope in this period of uncertainty.

 1. Embrace Self-Compassion